 And then I met Dirt.
 And suddenly, all the love songs ever written suddenly made sense to me.
 It was like a cartoon-style proverbial lightbulb suddenly appearing over my head.
 Every love cliche ever written suddenly became real.
 Birds singing, blue skies…well, you get the picture.

 There are so many things I could say that it would take more than a dissertation to write, so here are just a few of the many things I love and appreciate about her every day:

 I love that she is the most stubborn, outspoken, opinionated person I have ever met.
 I love it that she is completely and unapologetically herself, regardless of the approval or disapproval of others.
 I love that she is up by 6:00 a.m. and fully coherent.
 I love that she loves our cats with a fierce yet mushy devotion.
 I love that she can cook anything from scratch (without a recipe), and that she comes up with creative meals every day.
 I love it that she realizes that she is Butch and can still love cats and cook delicious meals.
 I love the way she dresses, and the way her close-shaved hair feels when I rub the back of her head.
 I love that she works out every day, even when she is exhausted from work.
-I love that she makes me laugh so hard that my sides hurt and my mascara runs.
+I love that she makes me laugh so hard that my sides hurt.
 I love that she makes up silly songs about our cat, Ari.
 I love how she supports me and encourages me and never makes me feel bad for being a super-klutz.

 I love being in love with her, because I have learned that happiness is not just about how much you love someone, it also is about how you feel about yourself when you are with her.